MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-pin-tile-to-another-dashboard.md

 ms.service: powerbi
 ms.subservice: pbi-reports-dashboards
 ms.topic: how-to
-ms.date: 03/02/2022
+ms.date: 03/17/2022
 LocalizationGroup: Dashboards
 ---
 # Pin a tile from one dashboard to another dashboard

 [!INCLUDE [applies-no-desktop-yes-service](../includes/applies-no-desktop-yes-service.md)]

-One way to add a new [dashboard tile](../consumer/end-user-tiles.md) is by copying it from another dashboard.
+One way to add a new [dashboard tile](../consumer/end-user-tiles.md) is to copy it from another dashboard.
 Each of these tiles, when clicked, is a link back to where it was created -- either in Q&A or a report.

 > [!NOTE]
 > You cannot pin tiles from shared dashboards.